joaoeira/online_resume/_posts/2017-06-14-greecegdpforecasting.md

 ## Exponential Smoothing

 Exponential Smoothing methods are fairly standard forecasting tools.
 If we consider different combinations of the trend and seasonal components of a time series, we can work out fifteen exponential smoothing models that we can use.
-If we take into account that each of these can be further subdivided between a verison with an additive error component and another with a multiplicative one, we end up with 30 models in total to consider.
+If we take into account that each of these can be further subdivided between a version with an additive error component and another with a multiplicative one, we end up with 30 models in total to consider.

 To calculate the out of sample RMSE and MAE for each model I use a cross validation setting with a forecasting horizon of h=4, or 4 quarters, and this setting will be used for all models that allow for a cross validation calculation of error measures.